 Help your little dog to beat the heat by:

 - Walking them during the cooler times of day, with rest stops and drink breaks

-- Providing shade from intense sun when outside
+- Providing shade from the intense sun when outside

 - Giving them fun frozen treats like cubes of frozen canned food to chew on